MattEpstein-u/Mac-pet/README.md

 # Cross-Platform Desktop Pet 🐱

-A cute, simple desktop pet for macOS and Windows that lives on your desktop background and provides companionship while you work!
+A cute, simple desktop pet for macOS and Windows that lives in a small container on your desktop background and provides companionship while you work!

 ## Features

+- **Small container**: Lives in a compact area (1/8 screen size) in desktop corner
 - **Desktop background**: Only visible when all apps are minimized to desktop
 - **Cross-platform**: Works on both macOS and Windows
-- **Interactive**: Click and drag to move, double-click to play
+- **Interactive**: Click and drag to move within container, double-click to play
-- **Smart behavior**: Follows your cursor when nearby
+- **Smart behavior**: Follows your cursor and wanders randomly in container
 - **Multiple states**: Idle, walking, sleeping, and playing animations
 - **Auto-startup**: Automatically starts when you log in
-- **Non-intrusive**: Won't interfere with your work or applications
+- **Non-intrusive**: Subtle design that blends with your wallpaper

 ## Installation